Apply to the Evergreen Online M.Ed. in Montessori Education

 Admission deadlines for the program are as follows:

-*International students should plan to have documents in a month earlier than the deadline, because it can take a prolonged period of time for transcript evaluations and language proficiency scores to be processed and results sent to Loyola.
-If you are an international student applying after the priority deadline, please contact Graduate Admissions at firstname.lastname@example.org or 410-617-7741.
+*International students should plan to have documents in at least one month earlier than the deadline, because it can take a prolonged period of time for transcript evaluations and language proficiency scores to be processed and results sent to Loyola.
+If you are an international student applying after the priority deadline, please contact Graduate Admissions at email@example.com or 410-617-7741.